 - Many times happen with a foreign company and their subsidiary, so the parent company is cheap than our domestic company.

-- So careful any hidden asset, and also see any tax law carry forward point, this is also a hidden asset.
+- So careful of any hidden asset, and also see any tax law carry forward point, this is also a hidden asset.
 Because you don’t need to pay tax in future.

 8. Cash Flow: